Mis amigos de siempre

-Mis amigos de siempre (My lifelong friends) is an Argentine telenovela that it was issued from December 3, 2013 to August 8, 2014 during the schedule of Monday through Friday at 9:00 p.m. by Canal 13.
+Mis amigos de siempre (My lifelong friends) is an Argentine telenovela that it was issued from 3 December 2013 to 8 August 2014 during the schedule of Monday through Friday at 9:00 p.m. by Canal 13.
 It is produced by Pol-ka, owned by Adrián Suar, Artear and Fernando Blanco.

 Plot

 The series tells the story of three friends called, Simón, Julián and Manuel.
 A friendship that was born when they were 8 years old while playing in a successful children's soccer team that represented a neighborhood club.
 When they were around 30 and around a decade without seeing each other, they met again in the same club, which is overwhelmed by debts.
 Julián (Gonzalo Heredia) son of Inés (Soledad Silveyra), is a professional player who plays in a football team abroad.
 He is very womanizing, and when he returns to Buenos Aires, Argentina he will fall in love with Bárbara (Emilia Attias), an accountant who also integrates the club's women's soccer team, where Julián will officiate as technical director.
 Until that time she thought to marry Luciano (Federico Amador), who along with his brother Maxi (Benjamín Rojas), are the owners of a logistics transport company, but Julián's arrival will change everything.
 Manuel (Nicolás Vázquez) He is a lonely bar owner of nostalgic personality, he longs for the old times of his youth.
 He will have an affair with Leo (Manuela Pal), also a female soccer team player.
 Simón (Nicolás Cabré) He works doing deals in the company of Luciano and Maxi.
 He is in crisis with his wife Rocío (Agustina Cherri) and in addition, he will begin to be attracted to Tania (Calu Rivero), who is DJ and cousin of Bárbara.
 Simón is distanced from his father, Cholo Alarcón (Osvaldo Laport), who returns to Buenos Aires, Argentina and begins to work as Colectivero of Buenos Aires, but also returns with his other son Guido (Victorio D´Alessandro), whom Simón sees with some suspicion.
 The treasurer of the indebted club, Andrea (Claribel Medina), cannot face the creditors, who demand that if the debt is not paid off, they will strip the entity of its facilities.
 There is a possibility to avoid it, winning a tournament that gives the champion team club an important economic prize, thanks to the auspices of a leading company.
 Meanwhile, the trio of friends will try to rebuild their friendship.